 Rabbi, Cantor, Chaplain

 Reb Moshe quips that he has "played every position on the rabbi baseball team," with a long resume serving pulpits, public institutions, and non-profit organizations from the West to East and back again.
 Since 2006 he has been Jewish Chaplain at the California Institution for Women, a minimum security state prison in Corona, California.
 From 2004-2006 he was a hospice chaplain, and still performs this holy work of guiding people of all backgrounds through illness and death with dignity.
 He has been a pulpit rabbi, cantor, school principal, Hillel director, day school teacher, and psychiatric chaplain in New York, Connecticut, Massachusetts and back in California, to which he returned in 1993.
 He has also taught special education, and worked with high school students with Asperger's Syndrome and autism in the LA Unified School District.
 Before founding Am Or Olam, he was Associate Rabbi of Temple Israel in Long Beach, and from 1999-2005 he was Adjunct Professor of Religious Studies teaching World Religions at Cypress College in Cypress, California.
 He has been influenced by Eastern philosophies, feminist thought, the men's movement, psychology, and other new spiritual thought.
 He practices Tai Ch'i (yang form), Hatha yoga, and mindfulness meditation, as well as studying and teaching Kabbalah.
 He was ordained and received a Masters in Hebrew Letters (1986) and Doctor of Divinity - Honoris Causa (2011) from the Reconstructionist Rabbinical College in Philadelphia, and also completed a Masters degree in Educational Psychology and organizational process at Temple University.
-He has learned with his honored mentor Rabbi Zalman Schachter-Shalomi, and has served as Reb Zalman's music specialist at retreats in the US and Brazil.
+He learned with his honored Rebbe, Zalman Schachter-Shalomi (z"l - of blessed memory), and served as Reb Zalman's music specialist at retreats in the US and Brazil.
 Moshe received a BA in Jewish Studies at UCLA, where he studied modern and ethnic dance, Yiddish and Hebrew literature, and group dynamics.
 While there he founded the Westwood Bayit Jewish housing co-op, edited Ha'Am student newspaper, and co-founded UCLA's first Jewish Arts Festival.
 During those years he also served as a teacher, counselor, and song leader in LA synagogues, day schools and summer camps.

 World Musician, Guitarist, Percussionist